shnhj/building/ontology/WGS84_Geo_Positioning_Ontology.md

 ## Example of term

+- Enhancing energy management at district and building levels via an EM-KPI ontology
 	- Point
 	- lat
 	- long
 	- alt